bbchallenge/bbchallenge/src/routes/story.md

 ### Skelet's 43 undecided machines

-In 2003, [Skelet](https://skelet.ludost.net/bb/nreg.html) released ≈6000 lines of Pascal that aim at achieving the same result as the busy beaver challenge: decide the behavior of all 5-state Turing machines from all-0 tape.
+In 2003, [Skelet](https://skelet.ludost.net/bb/nreg.html) released ≈6000 lines of Pascal that aim at achieving the same result as the busy beaver challenge (but ~20 years before): decide the behavior of all 5-state Turing machines from all-0 tape.
 Skelet's program left only 164 machines undecided which he reduced further to only 43 "hardly non-regular" machines.
 This is claimed to have since been reduced even further to a mere 21 machines by various authors including [Dan Briggs](https://github.com/danbriggs/Turing/blob/master/paper/HNRs.pdf).
 Significant work has been made by these authors to manually decide the behavior of Skelet’s 43 machines.

 This represents a substantial and truly impressive effort.